Have you heard the phrase, “Stop comparing your chapter one to another’s chapter 20″?

 Do what you can, with what you have, where you’re at.Theodore Roosevelt

-My upcoming web class, Solopreneur Foundations, will be one of these helpful resources!
+At some point, I hope to offer a web class called Solopreneur Foundations, which will be one of these helpful resources!
 If you’d like to be notified when it’s available, I invite you to sign up to my newsletter, and you’ll be the first to know!